 Modifications for projects where the COD is beyond the 7/10 year threshold are subject to current commercial viability criteria as described in Section 6.1.4 of this BPM.
 Current criteria require a PPA, as balance sheet financing is no longer accepted for meeting this criteria.

 If commercial viability criteria for a previous COD change had been met using balance sheet financing but a new modification is being requested, then a PPA will now be required to meet commercial viability.
-If the project does not have a PPA but all of other commercial viability criteria is met, then the Interconnection Customer would qualify for the limited exception as described in Section 6.1.4.2 of this BPM where conversion to Energy-Only Deliverability Status is postponed for one year from the day the modification request was submitted, or eight years after the Interconnection Request was submitted, whichever is later.
+If the project does not have a PPA but all other commercial viability criteria is met, then the Interconnection Customer would qualify for the limited exception as described in Section 6.1.4.2 of this BPM where conversion to Energy-Only Deliverability Status is postponed for one year from the day the modification request was submitted, or eight years after the Interconnection Request was submitted, whichever is later.

 Annual Review to Confirm that Commercial Viability Criteria is Maintained